Ayush-0404/Eterna-Backend/TESTING_DEPLOYMENT.md

-# 🧪 Deployment Testing Guide
+#  Deployment Testing Guide

-## 📋 What We Just Fixed
+##  Fixes ( you can look into this doc if any error occur while testing )

 ### 1. **Database Migration** (Auto-runs on startup)